Summary:

 Leaders are often laser-focused on strategy and keeping the business running.
 But leaders must also inspire their teams with a sense of purpose and vision.

-Leaders must lay out the direction and provide updates for their work teams.
+Leaders must set direction and provide updates for their work teams.
 They need a true north for their teams to rally and align around.

-Leaders also need to show their teams how changes impact their individual goals and purpose.
+It’s also important for leaders to show their teams how changes affect their individual goals and sense of purpose.
 And most importantly?
 Leaders need to show their teams that they value their efforts.

-Simply put, employees need to know why they’re doing something--and how and why it makes a difference.
-Everyone should know if their team goals are aligned with their company overall.
-Teams should understand why their team even exists and its business impact.
+Simply put, employees need to know why they’re doing something—and how and why it makes a difference.
+Everyone should know whether their team goals align with the company’s overall goals.
+Teams should understand why they exist and their business impact.

 2. Provide role clarity.

 Organizations are constantly adapting.
 They need to evolve to stay competitive in a global marketplace and respond to disruptors, such as artificial intelligence (AI).
-They also need to consider expectations employees have around benefits like flexibility.
+They also need to consider employees' expectations regarding benefits such as flexibility.
 Changes like these often mean that employees' roles and responsibilities change, too.
 But when responsibilities shift, that can sometimes cause confusion among teams.
 So, leaders need to communicate clearly about roles.

-This is especially true in remote and hybrid working environments.
-Everyone needs to be clear on who does what so employees can remain focused on achieving goals and leaders don’t need to micromanage.
-Team leaders establish role clarity by setting individual goals and responsibilities, and making sure expected contributions are clear.
-More importantly, leaders should make sure each team member’s qualifications, capabilities, and motivations match their role.
+This is especially important during periods of change and uncertainty.
+Everyone needs to be clear on who does what, so employees can remain focused on achieving goals, and leaders don’t need to micromanage.
+Team leaders establish role clarity by setting individual goals and responsibilities and ensuring expected contributions are clear.
+More importantly, leaders should make sure each team member’s qualifications, capabilities, and motivations align with their role.
 Also, team members should help leaders by knowing their own boundaries when making decisions and assigning work.

 3. Promote enabling processes.

 Leaders can’t let this area slip.
-An effective team shares progress and gathers feedback, and being intentional about this is even more important for hybrid and remote teams.
+An effective team shares progress and gathers feedback, and being intentional about this is essential for teams navigating complex work and competing priorities.

 Teams need time to reflect on their successes and failures.
 They also need to ensure they have the time, staff, funding, and resources to do their job.
 Successful teams have clear team processes for planning, tracking, documenting, and managing work.

 Teams also need to control how they spend their time.
-In one survey by Igloo Software, about 47% of people say meetings at work are unproductive.
-According to research from meeting effectiveness expert, Dr. Stephen Rogelberg, there are more than 55 million meetings in the United States alone, with the average employee spending five or six hours per week in meetings.
+According to research by meeting-effectiveness expert Dr. Stephen Rogelberg, there are more than 55 million meetings in the United States alone, with the average employee spending 5 or 6 hours per week in meetings.
 One study found that senior managers spend nearly 23 hours per week in meetings.

 Time management in the workplace can be difficult, no matter where you’re working from.
 With 71% of managers also calling meetings unproductive and inefficient, it’s easy to see how some work teams may get frustrated with meetings.

-Leaders need to make sure their teams are not falling behind because of inefficiencies or wasted time.
+Leaders need to make sure their teams are not falling behind due to inefficiencies or wasted time.
 Leaders should check in regularly with their teams to get feedback on whether they have what they need.

 4. Create a psychologically safe environment.

-Psychological safety is one of the most important factors in teams, especially during times of crisis and uncertainty.
-Leaders need to engage with their teams on an emotional level to keep them engaged and productive.
+Psychological safety is one of the most important factors of team effectiveness, especially during periods of change and uncertainty.
+Leaders who engage with their teams on a human level, demonstrate empathy, and encourage honest conversations create the conditions for employees to learn, grow, and perform at their best.

 5. Encourage a collaborative spirit.